 Risks of Sitting vs Standing at Work

-As noted in an infographic published by Nursing@Georgetown, exclusive sitting or standing for the majority of one’s day presents risks, so it’s important that professionals whose jobs require them to stand balance it with stretching, proper footwear, and occasional sitting.
-In this post we’ll highlight some of the core reasons that you should care about your posture at work, the risks of each working style and what people can do to improve their health at work.
+As noted in an infographic published by Nursing@Georgetown, exclusively sitting or standing for the majority of one’s day presents risks, so it’s important that professionals whose jobs require them to stand balance it with stretching, proper footwear, and occasional sitting.
+In this post we’ll highlight some of the core reasons that you should care about your posture at work, the risks of each working style, and what people can do to improve their health at work.

 Health Risks for Sitters

-Defined as people who sit for more than four hours per day, sitters are considered to be leading a sedentary lifestyle—even if they exercise regularly after work.
+Defined as people who sit for more than four hours per day, sitters are considered to be leading a sedentary lifestyle — even if they exercise regularly after work.
 According to a recent study in the Annals of Internal Medicine, more than half of the average person’s waking hours are spent sitting, and those who did so for prolonged periods of time had a higher risk of dying from all causes.
 Some are even saying that sitting all day or for extended periods of time can be classified as the same health risk as smoking.

 Dr. Joanne Foody, the director of the Cardiovascular Wellness Center at Harvard-affiliated Brigham and Women’s Hospital, says there are many health risks associated with sitting too much: “While we often think of the dangers of inactivity in terms of worsening cardiovascular health, there are a myriad of negative effects.”
 In fact, one study proposed that after a certain age, “…each hour you spend sitting reduces your life expectancy by about 21.8 minutes, regardless of your exercise and diet.”
 Researchers noted that there could be a wide variance in that number, depending upon each individual’s situation.

 A sedentary lifestyle contributes to neck stiffness, heart disease, lower back pain, obesity and restless legs.
-The long-term health risks of sitting depend upon how long you sit.
+The long-term health risks of sitting often depends upon how long you sit.

 - Adults who sit for 11 hours per day or more for three or more years have a 40 percent increased risk of death.